rsdoiel/antenna/archives/2025/journalism_2025.14.md

 date: 2025-04-10, from: The Daily Bruin (UCLA Student Newspaper)

+<em>This post was updated April 10 at 10:35 p.m.</em>
-Minutes from a meeting between UCLA administrators and Undergraduate Students Association Council officers revealed that the students whose visas were revoked had previously been arrested.
+Minutes from a meeting between UCLA administrators and Undergraduate Students Association Council officers revealed that students whose visas were revoked had previously been arrested.&#160;
+Nineteen students and alumni had their visas revoked as of Thursday, said USAC President Adam Tfayli.&#160;
 The United States government revoked the visas of around 50 international students and alumni across the UC, according to a Tuesday statement from UC President Michael Drake.

 <br>